colecathcart/609Capstone/README.md

 - `make clean`: Removes generated executables and object files.
 - `make no_obj`: Compiles the executable and removes object files.

-If you create new C++ files, they will need to be added to the Makefile.

 ## Encryption Script

 The `encrypt.py` script in the `encryption_zone` directory is used to encrypt files for testing the ransomware detector.